microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOAuth2PermissionGrant.md

 # Get-EntraBetaServicePrincipalOAuth2PermissionGrant

-## SYNOPSIS
+## Synopsis
-Gets an oAuth2PermissionGrant object.
+gets an oAuth2PermissionGrant object.

-## SYNTAX
+## Syntax

 ```
 Get-EntraBetaServicePrincipalOAuth2PermissionGrant -ObjectId <String> [-All] [-Top <Int32>]
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaServicePrincipalOAuth2PermissionGrant cmdlet gets an oAuth2PermissionGrant object for a service principal in Azure Active Directory (AD).
+the Get-EntraBetaServicePrincipalOAuth2PermissionGrant cmdlet gets an oAuth2PermissionGrant object for a service principal in Azure Active Directory (AD).

-## EXAMPLES
+## Examples

 ### Example 1: Retrieve the OAuth2 permission grants of a service principal
 ```